Skip to content

 Let draft a farewell letter to email abc@example.com

-allowed=False action='block' rewrite_prompt=None reason='Input contains an email address.' my_guardrail=CustomizedGuardrail(name='Detect personal information', reason='Input includes an email')
+allowed=False action='block' rewrite_prompt=None reason='Input contains an email address.' my_guardrail=CustomizedGuardrail(name='Detect personal information', reason='Identifies critical personal data in the input.')

 -------------------